inca/cx-site/src/main/webapp/pages/index.md

 If you are unfamiliar with Maven, you should probably read the [Maven in 5 Minutes][m2-5min] article or [Getting Started Guide][m2-gsg].

-Once you are ready to build, execute the following in Circumflex root directory:
+Once you are ready to build, execute the following in the Circumflex root directory:

     lang:no-highlight
     $ mvn clean install

-After the build has successfully finished, Circumflex with all it's dependencies will be available in your local Maven 2 repository (it may take a while to download dependencies the first time).
+After the build has successfully finished, Circumflex with all its dependencies will be available in your local Maven 2 repository (it may take a while to download dependencies the first time).

-## Contribute
+## Contribute  {#contribute}

-Circumflex is in active development stage.
-It is very young project and it needs your help and support to grow strong.
-You can help make Circumflex project better in following ways:
+Circumflex is actively being developed.
+It is very young project, and it needs your help and support to grow strong.
+You can help make the Circumflex project better in following ways:

   * fork [Circumflex on GitHub][gh-cx] and take part in development;
   * report [issues][gh-issues];
   * fork [this site][gh-cx-site] and help us with documentation, FAQs, tutorials, examples and success stories;
   * blog about Circumflex and [let us know about it](/team);
   * contact [The Circumflex Team](/team) personally.